 You may register for the cross-sector one-day facilitated TIP Foundations course at any time, however, completion of the online TIP Foundations course is required prior to attending.
 Please ensure you provide yourself enough time to complete the online course prior to your selected in-person course.

-The facilitated TIP Foundations course is one-day (8:30 am to 4:00 pm) in duration and is available in both an in-person and new virtual format.
+The facilitated TIP Foundations course is one-day (8:30 am to 4:00 pm) in duration and is available in both an in-person and virtual.
 The focus of the course is to support practice change.
 TIP does not require you to be experts in trauma, but rather to consider changes to your way of working.

 The day is divided into two main sections:

 Integration and application of concepts within JPSAV scenarios

 In-Person sessions will be held at multiple locations across the province.
 Completion of the online TIP Foundations course is required prior to participation in the facilitated TIP Foundations course.
 The course is facilitated by JIBC faculty who are experts in trauma-informed practice and it is delivered in a cross-sector format to allow for increased coordination and collaboration across justice, public safety and anti-violence community sectors.

 Virtual sessions are offered through use of Blackboard Collaborate, a simple, web conferencing tool designed for use in online teaching, instructors will be able to create a virtual classroom to share presentation material and communicate with learners via synchronous audio, video and chat tools.
 The technology allows for interaction among participants and with instructors in real-time.
 This means that cross-sector collaboration can continue to be facilitated with members of justice, public safety and anti-violence sectors across the Province regardless of location.

 Technical Requirements for Participating in the Virtual Course:

 Prior to registering for a Virtual course, please ensure you meet the following technical requirements: